 The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
-The Company has evaluated and considered its operating cycle as four years for the purpose of current and non-current classification of assets and liabilities.

 (c) Borrowing costs

 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.